 We offer a variety of health and welfare programs to eligible employees, including the Named Executive Officers.
 The health and welfare programs are intended to protect employees against catastrophic loss and encourage a healthy lifestyle.
 Our health and welfare programs include medical, pharmacy, dental, disability and life insurance.
-We also have a 401(k) plan for eligible employees, including the Named Executive Officers, in which we contribute 3% of the employee's eligible compensation and have the discretion to contribute up to an additional 4% of the employee's eligible compensation as a dollar-for-dollar matching contribution with respect to his or her elective deferral contributions.
+We also have a 401(k) plan for eligible employees, including the Named Executive Officers, to which we contribute 3% of the employee's eligible compensation, which is subject to limits established by the Code, and have the discretion to contribute up to an additional 4% of the employee's eligible compensation as a dollar-for-dollar matching contribution with respect to his or her elective deferral contributions.
 The discretionary dollar-for-dollar match is subject to vesting based upon years of service to the Company and the limits on the compensation that may be considered for purposes of calculating matching contributions.
 In addition, we provide long-term care insurance for certain of our executive officers.